-Applicants will be ranked according to test scores and accepted on a spaceavailable basis.
-The following are the criteria for admission into the program.
+The following are the criteria for admission into the program:

-1. A minimum of 350 verbal and 350 math for a combined minimum score of 700 on the SAT, or a 2.00 college accumulative grade point average (CGP), on a minimum of ten quarter hours of college level courses (preferably during one academic quarter).
-For admission purposes the last quarter of enrollment before the May 1 deadline will be used to determine the CGP.
-The SAT must be taken on the January or February National Test Administration day or on the March ABAC Test Administration day so that the scores will be available on May 1.

-2. An applicant must achieve scores above the developmental level on the ABAC administered tests in mathematics, reading and English.
+- 1. A minimum of 350 verbal and 350 math for a combined minimum score of 700 on the SAT, or a 2.00 college accumulative grade point average (CGP), on a minimum of ten quarter hours of college level courses. - 2.
+An applicant must achieve scores above the developmental level on the ABAC administered tests in mathematics, reading and English.